Seis Manos Season 2 Release Date, Cast, Plot, and Everything You Need to Know - TheNewsTrace

 The show was not picked up by Netflix for an additional season.
 Since there aren’t many facts known about Seis Manos’ second season, we can only infer a few things about the plot.

 It’s best to serve vengeance cool.
-Seis Manos, however, might be able to refute this assertion.
+Seis Manos, however, may be able to refute this assertion.

-After the first one season, it therefore seems as if everyone is involved in personal conflicts.

-The orphans’ rebellion and retaking among the town will be two of the most important uprisings of Seis Manos season 2.
-In Season 2, Balde’s madness will continue to display effects.
+The orphans’ rebellion and retaking among the town will be two of the most important uprisings in Seis Manos season 2.
+In Season 2, Balde’s madness will continue with effects.

 It seems probable that Isabela and Jesus’ efforts to save Silencio will be successful.
 Garcia will keep working to revitalise the community.
 As Silencio wakes and finds he is at Lo’s Temple, the narrative twists.

 It’s best to serve vengeance cool.
-On the contrary hand, Seis Manos may be unable to refute this assertion.
+On another hand, Seis Manos may be unable to refute this assertion.

 After the initial season, it therefore seems as if everyone is involved in personal conflicts.
 The matches will also be short and pleasant.